Rating: PG-13 | Runtime: 107 minutes

 Writer(s): Aline Brosh McKenna

-But it is exactly when the wheels start to fall off that Morning Glory gets good.
-The central crux doesn’t pertain to McAdams and Wilson’s chemistry, or even if they cultivate a bond, it’s about whether the show will die.
-It’s not Broadcast News, though—few things are.
-Think of this as a solid, poor man’s version of that contemporary masterpiece.
-Failure here isn’t a blindside fist to the face as it is in James L. Brooks’s film, instead we in the audience know it’s coming while the characters don’t.
-It may seem a minor difference, but that knowledge completely changes our viewpoint, almost guaranteeing some sort of miraculous turnaround to save the day.
-But before the clichés take over and characters experience thawed hearts without enough time to really believe it, there are some hilarious moments.
-Ford has made his twilight a steady stream of curmudgeon success and his snide sarcasm is a bright spot that only magnifies once Keaton gets into the game with biting banter herself—on air; Matt Malloy’s weatherman Ernie has a couple Albert Brooks-lite moments once the show goes into crisis mode; and McAdams is the perfect mix of confidence, fear, sweetness, and force.
+That may seem like a minor difference, but it completely changes our viewpoint by almost guaranteeing a miraculous turnaround to save the day.
+And there are some hilarious moments prior to the clichés taking over so characters can experience thawed hearts without enough time to believe it.
+Ford has made his twilight years into a steady stream of curmudgeon success and his snide sarcasm is a bright spot that only magnifies once Keaton enters the game with her own biting banter … on air.
+Matt Malloy’s weatherman Ernie has a couple Albert Brooks-lite moments once the show goes into crisis mode and McAdams is the perfect mix of confidence, fear, sweetness, and force.

 Rachel McAdams plays Becky Fuller in Paramount Pictures’ MORNING GLORY. © 2010 Paramount Pictures.
 All Rights Reserved.